British Rail Class 421: South Central / Southern

-The South Central Division inherited the largest fleet of 4Cig units.
-Originally this included all remaining 'Phase 1' units (though some were later transferred to South Eastern Trains), 35 'Phase 2' units, and the four 8Dig units.
-The remaining few 4Big units were also used on the former Central Division.
+This division inherited the largest fleet of 4-CIGs.
+Originally this included all remaining 'Phase 1' units, (Note: Some were later transferred to South Eastern Trains.) the 35 'Phase 2' and the four 8-DIGs.
+The remaining few 4-BIGs were also used on the former Central division.

 The South Central franchise was initially won by Connex South Central, which applied its yellow and white livery to most stock.
-In 2000 it lost the franchise to the Go-Ahead Group, which operated the franchise as South Central.
-In 2004 this was changed to Southern.
-Four 'Phase 1' units (nos.
-1735/38/40, 1908) and eight 'Phase 2' units (nos.
+In 2000, it lost the franchise to the Go-Ahead Group, which operated as South Central; in 2004, this was changed to Southern.
+Four 'Phase 1' (nos.
+1735/38/40, 1908) and eight 'Phase 2' trains (nos.
 1854/56-62) received Southern's new green livery.